✓ License Required

 InsuranceRequired — general liability + workers' comp

-Electricians in California earn less than the national average.
+Electricians in California earn a median salary of $76,400, which is less than the national average.
 Data from BLS OEWS May 2024.
+Once licensed, electricians in California handle projects with real cost variation by region — see what electrical work costs in California.

 25th Percentile